Quicksilver Highway

-Quicksilver Highway is a 1997 television comedy horror film directed by Mick Garris.
-It is based on Clive Barker's short story "The Body Politic" and Stephen King's 1992 short story "Chattery Teeth".
-The film was originally shown on television before being released on home media.
+Quicksilver Highway is a 1997 made for television comedy horror anthology film directed by Mick Garris.
+It is based on Clive Barker's 1985 short story "The Body Politic" and Stephen King's 1992 short story "Chattery Teeth".
+The film was originally shown on the Fox Network on 13 May 1997, before being released on home media.

 Plot

 The main story is centered on Aaron Quicksilver (played by Christopher Lloyd), a travelling showman who tells horror stories to the people he meets.
 He first runs into a newly married couple who are hitchhiking, to whom he tells the story "Chattery Teeth", about a man who is saved from a dangerous hitchhiker by a set of wind-up toy teeth.
 He later runs into a pickpocket to whom he tells "The Body Politic", a story about a man whose hands rebel against him.